 - Again, keep the audit file!
 If you haven’t done this, start now in 2019 2020.
 It is good practice and saves headaches in the future.
 Knowing how you back-of-the-enveloped the number is critical for execution.

 - Supporting subcontractor costs as part of your Forward Pricing Submission

 - Getting subK costs is like herding cats.
 You never know what they actually submit to DCAA and if they are actually competent (and compliant!).
 DCAA has to coordinate between their various offices as one office may be reviewing your proposal, but another office may review your subs.

 - Reduce your risk by utilizing an outside pricing SME to evaluate your subs cost proposals.
 Then you know it’s right.

 Reasonableness is the theme here.
 Reasonable to DCAA may not be reasonable to you, but they don’t care.
-Your company’s compensation will be compared to a similar sized company within the same industry.
+Your company’s compensation will be compared to a similar-sized company within the same industry.
 Geography seems not to matter as much (frustrating for those in high salary areas).
-Best bet – utilize legitimate salary surveys as backup.
+Best bet – utilize legitimate salary surveys as a backup.